-If you ask users to update software when they open it up, they’re going to say no. They have a task in mind and they want to get to that rather than having to update, which they might not know the value of.
+If you ask users to update the software when they open it up, they’re going to say no. They have a task in mind, and they want to get to that rather than having to update, which they might not know the value of.

 Prompt the user to upgrade only if you make it clear that upgrades will happen in the background and not interfere with their productivity.
 There are already so many distractions to juggle during the day that having a piece of software that is supposed to help you get in the way is too much.

 If there’s an “auto-update” option, that’s even better.